Principles of endogenous and therapeutic mRNA turnover in vivo

 1. Part 1: Construction of an enhanced nanopore Direct RNA Sequencing pipeline (eDRS) for comprehensive analyses of mRNA metabolism. eDRS will assess the composition and lengths of poly(A) tails, modifications, isoforms, and dynamics.

-2. Part 2: Comprehensive analysis of the lifecycle of endogenous mRNAs, analyzing dynamics, ribosome association, and poly(A) tail metabolism in organs and primary cells, and providing insights into the role of particular enzymes.
+2. Part 2: Comprehensive analysis of the lifecycle of endogenous mRNAs, analyzing dynamics, ribosome association, and poly(A) tail metabolism in organs and primary cells, providing insights into the role of particular enzymes.
 The reach data resource will help design better mRNA therapeutics and enable the formulation of testable mechanistic hypotheses.

 3. Part 3: Description of the metabolism of therapeutic mRNAs in relevant cell types and tissues.
 Then, together with the knowledge gained in Part 2, the design of more stable mRNAs with therapeutic potential will be initiated.